 - Bake the cheesecake in a Water Bath.
 Again, this is the best way to evenly bake the cheesecake and avoid cracks.

 - Slowly cool down the cheesecake.
 If you were to put the cheesecake straight in the fridge without leaving it to cool down at room temperature, the temperature shock will make the cheesecake sink and crack.
+A good tip is to leave it in the turned-off oven for about an hour once the cake is baked.

 The cheesecake centre should not wiggle when you move the pan - or very lightly only.
 To know if the cheesecake is done, carefully shake the pan (using oven mits) and look at the middle of the cheesecake.
 If it is still moving, it means the cheesecake is not done.